Donate

 Career progression disruptions and Impact of COVID-19

 The COVID-19 pandemic has had a significant and variable impact on researchers’ careers across the world.
-The Foundation is committed to helping mitigate this is much as possible through our grantmaking policies and practices, we are pleased to support the UK Academy of Medical Sciences Cross-funder COVID-19 memory statement as co-signatories, please see our website for further details.
+The Foundation is committed to helping mitigate this is much as possible through our grant making policies and practices, we are pleased to support the UK Academy of Medical Sciences Cross-funder COVID-19 memory statement as co-signatories, please see our website for further details.

 There is a dedicated space within the application form, to detail how your career progression has been impacted by COVID-19.
 Additionally, guidance will be given to our Expert Reviewers and Panel Members so that they are able to take these impacts on an applicant’s career into account when they are making funding recommendations.